Cray-HPE/cray-crus/docs/Developer_Notes.md

 Execution and deletion of Upgrade Sessions progresses through a state machine that executes the various 'stages' of an upgrade or of cleaning up an upgrade.
 This state machine has two sequences: the Upgrade Sequence and the Delete Sequence.
-At any point in the Ugrade Sequence, the state machine can detect that an Upgrade Session is in the `DELETING` state, and switch to the Delete Sequence.
+At any point in the Upgrade Sequence, the state machine can detect that an Upgrade Session is in the `DELETING` state, and switch to the Delete Sequence.
 Once in the Delete Sequence, the Upgrade Session can never go back to the Upgrade